-Press releases or news alerts — They alert the press to a major event or accomplishment and requesting,
+Press releases or news alerts — They alert the press to a major event or accomplishment and request,

-e.g., it get included in the newspaper; they explain who, what, where, why and when; some include pictures, quotes, etc. to make it easier for the reporter to develop an announcement or story.
+e.g., it gets included in the newspaper; they explain who, what, where, why, and when; some include pictures, quotes, etc. to make it easier for the reporter to develop an announcement or story.
 (See Managing Media Relations.)

 Other Promotional Activities and Events

-Collaboration or strategic restructuring – If you’re organization is undertaking these activities, celebrate
+Collaboration or strategic restructuring – If your organization is undertaking these activities, celebrate

 it publicly.
 (See Organizational Alliances.)